 There's not a lot of distraction.
 You've got open roads, well-maintained asphalt, gravel highways, small technical tracks… everything that an adventure rider could ask for.
 For those who are into pushing the limits a little, there's also a lack of other traffic on the roads and along many of the off-road routes.
 Well-skilled, experienced riders with proper equipment and safety in mind will find ample opportunities to test their limits.
 It's funny because, when you get to the really extreme riders, it's ironic because if you publicize the routes too much, then they don't want to go there.
 But the routes are definitely there.

-Where are your favourite places to go adventure touring?
+Where are your favourite places to go adventure touring in ontario?

 Manitoulin, because it's my own backyard.
 When I take people out for rides or tours, I start to see it through their eyes too.
 I'm reminded of just how beautiful it is, how lucky we are to have what we have here.

 The North Shore of Lake Superior and Algoma Country, I can keep going back there again and again.
 There's such a wide variety of on-road and off-road assets.
 For visitors, these areas are ideal because there are all sorts of routes that someone can plan a weekend over, but there's also a huge number of options for longer adventure rides.
 So, it's really the best of both worlds.

 Some people like to stay off the asphalt, but adventure riding is about the adventure itself.
 Where do I want to go and what do I want to do?
 Hitting the twists on HWY 129 is a kick for anyone, no matter what bike you're on.
 I'm on my bike pretty much all the time.
 Algoma Country, and Northern Ontario generally, is a goldmine of off-road trails, old logging and access roads.
 For the adventure rider, the level of the untapped resource is pretty astounding.

 Do you have any recommendations of spots adventure tourers need to visit?